 Add orzo and cook, stirring, for one minute to toast.
 Stir in chicken broth and Dijon mustard.
 Bring to a boil, then reduce heat to a simmer and continue simmering for 6 to 7 minutes, stirring occasionally, until orzo is almost tender.
 If orzo starts to stick, lower heat and add a splash of water or broth if necessary.
 1 ¼ cup orzo, 2 ½ cups chicken broth, 1 teaspoon Dijon mustard

-Nestle the chicken cutlets into the orzo and continue to cook on a low simmer for 2 to 3 more minutes, until the asparagus is tender-crisp and chicken is warmed through.
+Nestle the chicken cutlets into the orzo and continue to cook on a low simmer for 2 to 3 more minutes, until the asparagus is tender-crisp and chicken is cooked through.
+Cooking times may vary depending on how thick the cutlets are.
 Remove from heat, pour in lemon juice and serve with fresh lemon wedges and extra Parmesan cheese if desired.
 1 tablespoon fresh lemon juice,